One of my favorite sayings is, “Better to remain silent and be thought a fool than to speak and remove all doubt.”

 Everyone seems to lose a few IQ points after downing a few drinks, but the mere presence of alcohol in your hand can make you look like a dimwit.
 In a 2013 issue of the Journal of Consumer Psychology, researchers called this the “imbibing idiot bias.”

 In other words, even if you don’t take a sip, the fact that you’re holding an alcoholic drink may give the impression you’re just moments away from being a blithering idiot.

 5. Skip gargantuan polysyllabic words

 I know, you just learned what “idiosyncratic” means and want to use it everywhere.
 But doing so greatly increases your chances of looking like a lame wannabe.
 Truly smart people use clear, concise language, and by using bigger words than necessary, you risk others thinking you are “gasconading.”

-Research published in the journal Applied Cognitive Psychology in 2005 backs us up here.
+Research published in the journal Applied Cognitive Psychology in 2005 backs us up.
 It found the writers of essays who used overly complex vocabulary or too many words were judged to actually be less intelligent.

 6. Make eye contact

-While you’re speaking your clear, concise words, be sure to make eye contact with the other person.
-It’s a simple way to up your perceived IQ as demonstrated by this 2007 research published in the Personality and Social Psychology Bulletin.
+While you’re speaking clear, concise words, be sure to make eye contact with the other person.
+It’s a simple way to raise your perceived IQ, as found in this 2007 research published in the Personality and Social Psychology Bulletin.